theamartine/Burridge-Knopoff-Pad-Model/modeShapes.md

 ## Mode shape figures
-  _Created as a part of the Masters Thesis of Thea Marstrander._

 Each image below shows the mode shape/eigenvector for each mode, created using 100 blocks.
 Each bar represents each value in the eigenvector corresponinding the eigevalue in the image header.